← Back to Factions

 Jeyrhan Bio-Engineering Consortium

-The Jeyrhan Bio-Engineering Consortium is a sustainability-driven research group originating in Jeyrha during the Era of Imperial Conquest.
-It emerged through peaceful assimilation into the Geban Empire and became a key contributor to bio-engineering innovation, deriving techniques from early expeditions led by Kazo Reyjuul and Huyasa Sers.
-The group’s rise was intertwined with Jeyrhan oligarchic families, most notably through Quixa Uivuu—a leader who rose from poverty via strategic alliances, including powerful ties to the Haavu family.
+The Jeyrhan Bio-Engineering Consortium is the leading biological sciences organization on Geba, originating in Jeyrha during the Era of Imperial Conquest through peaceful assimilation into the Geban Empire.
+It became a key contributor to bio-engineering innovation, deriving techniques from early expeditions led by Kazo Reyjuul and Huyasa Sers.
+The group's rise was shaped by Jeyrhan oligarchic families, most notably through Quixa Uivuu, who rose from poverty via strategic alliances including ties to the Haavu Family.

 About Vesselborn